-Bluehost also accepts purchase orders, which can be paid by check or money order.
+They also accept purchase orders, which can be paid by check or money order.
 But, once you pay with a purchase order, you must always pay using purchase orders or create a new account.

 How can I cancel my Bluehost plan?

-- The last 4 digits of your Bluehost password
+- The last 4 digits of your password

-- The email address listed on your Bluehost profile is still in use.
+- The email listed on your profile is still in use.